EnumType/HomeSystem/README.md

 ## The System

 ### AI
 The *HomeSystem* contains an AI to predict the state of your devices based on time, date and brightness(weather).
 If you want that the AI controls your devices turn *AIData* on *true* and let the system save the data from your device.
 After one or two month you can turn the *AIControl* on *true* and the AI will predict which state the device should have.
 You can turn *AIData* back to *false* but it is recommended to leave it on *true* because then the system will continue saving data.
 The predictions will be more corectly with more device (training) data.
+(In thelatest version 1.0 the AI hasn't been implemented.
+The system **will not** be able to control your devices with the AI prediction!)

 ### Website
 The website files can be extracted with the command `extract website`.
 They will be written into the directory *HTTP*.
 After that you can move them into your webserver (Apache2) directory and can run them in your browser.
+(In the lates version 1.0 the files are on HTTP WebSocket!)

 ## Built With
 - [Java](https://www.oracle.com/de/java/) - Language used for the main system